Welcome To Our Blog

 The first sub-topic – Basic Infrastructure Design is further broken down in minutes with named topics.

-This makes searching for the required topic easy, interesting and brings about a quick implementation of theoretical learning.
+This makes searching for the required topic easy, and interesting and brings about a quick implementation of theoretical learning.

 #3: Evaluate the platform

 Bite-sized learning works because it’s attention-grabbing and interactive.
-Creative presentations, audio/video files, assessment features- All of these can be used to make ensure there’s practical learning.
+Creative presentations, audio/video files, assessment features- All of these can be used to ensure there’s practical learning.

-Practicing concepts in a virtual environment gives a grasp of the subject.
+Practising concepts in a virtual environment gives a grasp of the subject.
 It can be done in two ways-

 1. Learning a topic based on an instant need and implementing it right away.
 This is the one that we are all guilty of doing.